 This precious value, then, is for you who believe; but for those who disbelieve, "THE STONE WHICH THE BUILDERS REJECTED, THIS BECAME THE VERY CORNER stone,"1 Peter 2:7(NASB)

-"But for those who disbelieve", he continued, "THE STONE WHICH THE BUILDERS REJECTED, HAS BECAME THE VERY CORNER stone," The rejected Nazarene, Who was spurned by His own people.. despised, hated, unjustly tried, unlawfully condemned to death and cruelly crucified on a Roman cross.. between two criminals, was wonderfully raised up from the dead, to the glory of the Father, and is also seated at the right hand of the Majesty on high.
+"But for those who disbelieve," he continued, "THE STONE WHICH THE BUILDERS REJECTED, HAS BECAME THE VERY CORNER stone."
+The rejected Nazarene Who was spurned by His own people, despised, hated, unjustly tried, unlawfully condemned to death, and cruelly crucified on a Roman cross between two criminals, was wonderfully raised up from the dead to the glory of the Father and is now seated at the right hand of the Majesty on high.

-Despite the inexhaustible testimony of the Law, the Prophets and the Psalms, and in-spite of all His signs, miracles, wonders and glorious resurrection from the dead, many religious leaders refused to believe in Him then... and many continue to refuse to believe in Him today.
-But nothing can prevent God's plans and purposes from being fulfilled, in and through Christ Jesus - the only Begotten Son of the Father, for He is that Stone about which Peter was writing.
-He was the choice Stone, that Precious Stone... the Corner-Stone chosen of God the Father, Whom He laid in Zion.
+Despite the inexhaustible testimony of the Law, the Prophets, and the Psalms, and in-spite of all His signs, miracles, wonders, and glorious Resurrection from the dead, many religious leaders refused to believe in Him then... and many continue to refuse to believe in Him today.
+But nothing can prevent God's plans and purposes from being fulfilled in and through Christ Jesus, the only Begotten Son of the Father, for He is that Stone about which Peter was writing.
+He is the choice Stone, that Precious Stone... the Corner-Stone chosen of God the Father, Whom He laid in Zion.

-Heavenly Father, thank You for the many inspiring passages that encourage our heart and satisfy our soul, when we reflect on the precious value we have in Christ - the chief Cornerstone and Bedrock on which our faith is founded.
-May my heart be filled with unfeigned love and deep affection for Jesus, my Saviour - the Stone rejected by so many, Who is the Author and Finisher of my faith, and has become the precious Stone about which the Law, the Prophets and the Psalms testify.
-Praise His holy name, forever - AMEN.
+Heavenly Father, thank You for the many inspiring passages that encourage my heart and satisfy my soul when I reflect on the precious value I have in Christ - the chief Cornerstone and Bedrock on which my faith is founded.
+May my heart be filled with unfeigned love and deep affection for Jesus, my Saviour, the Stone rejected by so many Who is the Author and Finisher of my faith, and has become the precious Stone about which the Law, the Prophets, and the Psalms testify.
+Praise His holy name, forever, AMEN.